capitalone/giraffez/docs/src/usage.rst

 Exception handling
 ------------------

-In cases where :class:`giraffez.MLoad <giraffez.mload.TeradataMLoad>` raises a :class:`GiraffeEncodeError <giraffez.errors.GiraffeEncodeError>` and panics, the release of the table lock can be ensured by wrapping the :class:`giraffez.MLoad <giraffez.mload.TeradataMLoad>` code with a try-except that calls :class:`release <giraffez.mload.TeradataMLoad.release>`:
+In cases where :class:`giraffez.MLoad <giraffez.mload.TeradataMLoad>` raises an :class:`EncodeError <giraffez.EncodeError>`, the exception be intercepted to modify the control flow.
+For example, this can be particularly useful when troubleshooting an unsuccessful mload:

 .. code-block:: python

     with giraffez.MLoad("database.table_name") as mload:
-       try:
         mload.columns = ["last_name", "first_name"]
         rows = [
             ("Hemingway", "Ernest"),
             ("Chekhov", "Anton"),
             ("Kafka", "Franz")
         ]
         for row in rows:
+            try:
                 mload.load_row(row)
-           exit_code = mload.finish()
-       except giraffez.GiraffeEncodeError as error:
+            except giraffez.EncoderError as error:
-           mload.release()
+                # Intercept the exception to print out the row causing
+                # the error
+                print("Input row: ", repr(row))
-           # re-raise the error so that it produces the full traceback
+                # re-raise the error so that it produces the full
+                # traceback or simply continue to the next row
                 raise error

+This ends up giving a lot of flexibility to make helpful modifications to the behavior of the mload task that isn't available in the official mload utility.

 .. _archiving: